-§1604.3(b): The proposed rule provided:
+§ 1604.3(b): The proposed rule provided if the owner or operator has submitted a report to the National Response Center (NRC) pursuant to 40 CFR 302.6, the CSB reporting requirement may be satisfied by submitting the NRC identification number to the CSB immediately following submission of the report to the NRC.

-If the owner or operator has submitted a report to the National Response Center (NRC) pursuant to 40 CFR 302.6, the CSB reporting requirement may be satisfied by submitting the NRC identification number to the CSB immediately following submission of the report to the NRC.
+Some commenters argued that § 1604.3(b) is inconsistent with the CSB's rulemaking authority at 42 U.S.C.
+7412(r)(6)(C)(iii), which provides that the CSB shall "establish by regulation requirements binding on persons for reporting accidental releases into the ambient air subject to the Board's investigatory jurisdiction."
+Subsection C(iii) also provides as follows:

-Some commenters argued that §1604.3(b) is inconsistent with the CSB's rulemaking authority at 42 U.S.C.
-7412(r)(6)(C)(iii), which provides that the CSB shall:
+1. Reporting releases to the National Response Center, in lieu of the Board directly, shall satisfy such regulations; and

-establish by regulation requirements binding on persons for reporting accidental releases into the ambient air subject to the Board's investigatory jurisdiction.
-Reporting releases to the National Response Center, in lieu of the Board directly, shall satisfy such regulations.
-The National Response Center shall promptly notify the Board of any releases which are within the Board's jurisdiction.
+2. The National Response Center shall promptly notify the Board of any releases which are within the Board's jurisdiction.